kukuu/HTML5-CSS3/README.md

 		    <button type="submit">Go </button>
 		</form>

 		If you're moderately familiar with regular expressions, you'll be aware that this pattern:
 		[A-Za-z]{4,10} accepts only upper and lowercase letters.
 This string must also have a minimum of four characters, and a maximum of ten.

 	18. Detect Support for Attributes

 		What good are these attributes if we have no way of determining whether the browser recognizes them?
-Well, good point; but there are several ways to figure this out.
+Well,good point; but there are several ways to figure this out.
 		We'll discuss two.
 The first option is to utilize the excellent Modernizr library.
 		Alternatively, we can create and dissect these elements to determine what the browsers are capable of.
 For instance, in our previous example, if we want to determine if the browser can implement the pattern attribute, we could add a bit of JavaScript to our page:

 		alert( 'pattern' in document.createElement('input') ) // boolean;